-Concurrently with this offering, we are offering \$350,000,000 principal amount of our 4.75% Convertible Senior Notes due 2015 (or a total of \$400,000,000 principal amount if the initial purchasers in that offering exercise in full their option to purchase additional notes) in a separate private offering to qualified institutional buyers.
-We estimate that the net proceeds from our concurrent private offering of convertible notes will be approximately \$338.8 million, or \$387.3 million if the initial purchasers' option is exercised in full.
-The 4.75% Convertible Senior Notes due 2015 and the common stock, or shares of preferred stock in lieu of common stock, issuable upon conversion of the 4.75% Convertible Senior Notes due 2015 have not been and will not be registered under the Securities Act of 1933 and may not be offered or sold in the United States absent registration or applicable exemption from registration requirements.
+Concurrently with this offering, we are offering \$250,000,000 principal amount of our convertible senior notes due 2015 (or a total of \$287,500,000 principal amount if the initial purchasers in that offering exercise in full their option to purchase additional notes) in a separate private offering to qualified institutional buyers.
+We estimate that the net proceeds from our concurrent private offering of convertible notes will be approximately \$241.8 million, or \$278.1 million if the initial purchasers' option is exercised in full.
+The actual principal amount of the convertible notes that we sell and the related net proceeds, however, may vary based on market conditions.
+The convertible senior notes due 2015 and the common stock, or shares of preferred stock in lieu of common stock, issuable upon conversion of the convertible senior notes due 2015 have not been and will not be registered under the Securities Act of 1933 and may not be offered or sold in the United States absent registration or applicable exemption from registration requirements.

-We intend to use the net proceeds from this offering for general corporate purposes, including research and development activities.
-We intend to use the net proceeds of the concurrent convertible notes offering to repurchase or otherwise retire outstanding debt, including our $3^1/2\%$ convertible senior notes due 2011 and $3^1/2\%$ convertible subordinated notes due 2011, through open market transactions, negotiated transactions or otherwise, and, to the extent not used to repurchase or otherwise retire outstanding debt, for general corporate purposes.
-We have agreed to repurchase \$38.3 million aggregate principal amount of our $3^1/2\%$ convertible subordinated notes due 2011 from entities affiliated with Julian C. Baker, one of our directors and principal stockholders, and expect to repurchase, upon the closing of this offering, an additional \$48.0 million aggregate principal amount of our $3^1/2\%$ convertible subordinated notes due 2011 pursuant to privately negotiated transactions with other holders, and intend to use a portion of the net proceeds from the offering of the notes for these repurchases.
+We intend to use the net proceeds of this offering for general corporate purposes, including research and development activities.
+We intend to use the net proceeds of the concurrent convertible notes offering to repurchase or otherwise retire outstanding debt, including our $3^{1}/2\%$ convertible senior notes due 2011 and $3^{1}/2\%$ convertible subordinated notes due 2011, through open market transactions, negotiated transactions or otherwise, including potential repurchases from our affiliates, and, to the extent not used to repurchase or otherwise retire outstanding debt, for general corporate purposes.
 We also intend to use a portion of the net proceeds from the convertible notes offering to fund the escrow account to be used for the first six semi-annual interest payments on those notes.